 But, enough about my rather mundane life, how was my reading during the month?
 Once I discovered it existed, most of my reading month was wholly dedicated to Jami’s Marvel-A-Thon so my reading was dictated by the challenges there.
 Let me tell you, it worked, I’ve read the most I’ve ever read in a month (I think?), and I had a great time doing it too.
 I think I like longer readathons like this that have a lot of prompts/challenges, because it’s super challenging, but also very rewarding.
 And, let’s face it, the fact it was MCU themed really helped keep up my motivation.
 The downside was that the TBR I wrote for June was concocted before I knew about the readathon so I only managed to complete 2 out of the 8 books on there – I still don’t think that’s too bad though?

 So without further ado, let’s take a look at the books I read in the month of June:

-In May, I read a total of 5 books – 5 fiction and 0 non-fiction – and 0 were re-reads.
-This amounted to 2066 pages in total.
+In June, I read a total of 13 books – 12 fiction and 1 non-fiction – and 5 were re-reads (marked by *).
+This amounted to 4303 pages in total.

-And as for genre, very broadly speaking, 1 was YA fantasy, 1 was fantasy, and 3 were YA contemporary.
+And as for genre, very broadly speaking, 4 were YA fantasy, 2 were children’s fantasy; 1 was YA mystery, 2 were fantasy, 2 were graphic novels, 1 was non-fiction, and 1 was YA contemporary.

 Onto the books themselves…